jillibus/Vechicle-Identification/README.md

 > Due to the metadata being written in *Matlab*, not a familiar format that we've worked with before, such as a CSV, it was converted into a DataFrame and then loaded into our AWS Database.

-**A)** In order to be able to load and read the metadata files, we found an example of how to extract the data into from MatLab and convert it into Python DataFrames then I used sqlalchemy to upload the DataFrames into the PostgreSQL database. :arrow_right:  <a href="https://github.com/jillibus/Vehicle-Identification/blob/manghel/stanford_readdata.ipynb"> stanford_readdata.ipynb </a>
+**1)** In order to be able to load and read the metadata files, we found an example of how to extract the data into from MatLab and convert it into Python DataFrames then I used sqlalchemy to upload the DataFrames into the PostgreSQL database. :arrow_right:  <a href="https://github.com/jillibus/Vehicle-Identification/blob/manghel/stanford_readdata.ipynb"> stanford_readdata.ipynb </a>
-Credit to <a href='http://ai.stanford.edu/~jkrause/cars/car_dataset.html'> </a>

 * The images were divided into two (2) sets, a training and testing one.
 Each of the images were numbered and named the same.
 * The metadata  was split into three (3) different pieces, each for the lables, training and testing set.
 These were created into separate DataFrames as can be seen below: